-The limits apply to the sum of the relevant doses from external exposure in the specified period and the 50-year committed dose from intakes in the same period.

-- With the further provision that the effective dose must not exceed 50 mSv in any single year.
-When a pregnancy is declared by an occupationally exposed female, the working conditions of that person should be such as to ensure that the additional dose to the embryo/foetus would not exceed about 1 mSv during the remainder of the pregnancy. - With the further provision that the equivalent dose must not exceed 50 mSv in any single year. - The equivalent dose limit for the skin applies to the dose averaged over 1 cm of the most highly irradiated area of the skin.
-The dose to the skin also contributes to the effective dose, this contribution being the average dose to the entire skin multiplied by the tissue weighting factor for the skin. - Persons under the age of 16 years must not be subject to occupational exposure.
-Persons under the age of 18 but more than 16 years must not be subject to occupational exposure unless they are under supervision and only for the purpose of training for employment or for the purpose of studies in which sources are used.
+- The limits apply to the sum of the relevant doses from external exposure in the specified period and the 50-year committed dose from intakes in the same period. - With the further provision that the effective dose must not exceed 50 mSv in any single year.
+Additionally, when a pregnancy is declared by an occupationally exposed female, the working conditions of that person should be such as to ensure that the additional dose to the embryo/foetus would not exceed about 1 mSv during the remainder of the pregnancy. - 3 With the further provision that the equivalent dose must not exceed 50 mSv in any single year. - The equivalent dose limit for the skin applies to the dose averaged over 1 cm2 of the most highly irradiated area of the skin.
+The dose to the skin also contributes to the effective dose, this contribution being the average dose to the entire skin multiplied by the tissue weighting factor for the skin.